How to Minimize Breast Reduction Scars

 The type and size of the breast reduction scar depend on the type of surgical technique used.
 The two most common types of breast reduction scars are:

-As its name suggests, this type of scar is shape like a lollipop.
+As its name suggests, this type of scar is shaped like a lollipop.
 The shorter-scar technique in breast reduction surgeries creates this type of scar.

 The surgeon creates an incision around the border of your areolas.
 Then a vertical incision is made below your areolas, running right down to the crease under your breasts.
 Once the incisions are made, the excess fat, tissues, and skin are removed before the surgeon closes it again.
 The resulting scar has a round top with a vertical line under it, hence the name.